McTavishLab/physcraper/docs/mds/PhyscraperRun.md

 To initiate a full Physcraper run from that tree and alignment, simply remove the `-no_est` flag.
-It will re-load the inputs from the specified output directory and will use your same config settings that are automatically written out to "OUTPUT_DIRECTORY_NAME/AND/OR/PATH/run.config".
+It will re-load the inputs from the specified output directory and will use your same config settings that are automatically written out to "OUTPUT_run.config".

 The `-re` flag will re-run a Physcraper cycle on a given output directory.
 If the initial or previous run completed, it will use the final output tree and alignment as input.